HarryZhangHH/EpisodicDRQN/README.md

-# PartnerSelection
+# Incentivizing Spontaneous Cooperation in Social Dilemmas Using Deep Reinforcement Learning
-Implementation for the paper: Partner Selection for Emergence of cooperation in multi-agent systems using reinforcement learning [^1]
+Contains implementation for the paper: Partner Selection for Emergence of cooperation in multi-agent systems using reinforcement learning [^1]

 # Setting up an environment
 create an environment with the command: